achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_DataExplorerDownload.png](Images/QGIS_DataExplorerDownload.png)

 Save the '.tif' file locally on your machine.
-Then import the ASTER DEM into QGIS using the menu `Layer` > `Add Layer` > `Àdd Raster Layer`.
+Then import the ASTER DEM into QGIS using the menu `Layer` > `Add Layer` > `Add Raster Layer`.
 Choose the previous '.tif' file with the ASTER Global DEM V2 as source:

 ![Images/QGIS_ImportRaster.png](Images/QGIS_ImportRaster.png)